hithereiamaliff/malaysiantourguide-commentarypractice/On-Coach Commentary/penang-coach-tour-guide.md

 - Another section of Light Street
 - Historic area with colonial buildings
 - Part of the UNESCO World Heritage zone

+### Penang State Assembly (Dewan Undangan Negeri Pulau Pinang)
+  - Where state legislative sessions are held
+  - Important site of local governance
+  - Houses the democratic processes of the state

 ### Jalan Masjid Kapitan Keling (formerly Pitt Street, Street of Harmony)
 - Known as "Street of Harmony" due to the diverse religious buildings